integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 (see [Quality profiles](https://docs.sonarqube.org/latest/instance-administration/quality-profiles/)),
 the only step remaining is to analyze one of your projects!

-When encountering a method returning the same type as its parameter, the custom rule will now raise an issue.
+When encountering a routine returning the same type as its parameter, the custom rule will now raise an issue.

 ### How to define rule parameters